Our Best Episodes of 2022

 As 2022 comes to a close, we’re revisiting some of our most popular episodes from the year!

 Great leaders ask great questions—and we get plenty of great questions on a wide variety of ministry topics from our listeners and clients every week.
-This week, we’ll take a look back at one of our most downloaded episodes from our “Ask Us Anything” series.
+This week, we’ll take a look back at another one of our most downloaded episodes from our “Ask Us Anything” series.

 This Episode is Sponsored by BELAY: